rbind/DivingIntoGeneticsAndGenomics/content/home/about.md

 # About me

+I am now a senior scientist in [Dana-Farber Cancer Institute](https://ds.dfci.harvard.edu/).
+My current focus is using genomics, (single-cell) transcriptomics and (single-cell) epigenomics to study Cancer Immunology and leading the bioinformatics effort for the [Cancer Immunologic Data Commons (CIDC)](https://cimac-network.org/cidc/) project.

 I am a computational biologist working on genomics, epigenomics and transcriptomics.
 I use R primary for data wrangling and visualization in the [tidyverse](https://www.tidyverse.org/) ecosystem; I use python for writing [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflows and reformatting data; I am a unix geek learning shell tricks almost every month; I care about reproducible research and open science.

 I also have a great interest in promoting open science and reforming bioinformatics education.
 I frequently share my thoughts on [twitter](https://twitter.com/tangming2005) and tips in my [blog post](http://crazyhottommy.blogspot.com/).
 I am a certified instructor for the [carpentries](https://carpentries.org/).